Polaco (slur): Usage

 The origin of the term is obscure.
 Any original meaning has been lost, with the word now firmly entrenched as a slur.
-While insults like "catalufos" or "catalardos" are frequently used in politically charged contexts against perceived Catalan separatists, "polacos" has broader usage.
+While insults like catalufos or catalardos are frequently used in politically charged contexts against perceived Catalan separatists, polacos has broader usage.

 Geographically, the term can be heard throughout Spain, including regions far from Catalonia, such as Andalusia, though it remains especially common in Madrid.
 It is also frequently used in regions neighboring Catalonia, such as the Balearic Islands, Valencia, and Aragon.
 In Aragon, it is frequently directed towards residents of La Franja, the Catalan-speaking border region.

-"Polacos" is primarily used in spoken Spanish, although it occasionally appears in writing, particularly on social media.
+Polacos is primarily used in spoken Spanish, although it occasionally appears in writing, particularly on social media.
 Though characteristic of informal speech, it is sometimes found in literature.
 The term is generally used in the plural form and is often directed at a Catalan audience, either directly or indirectly, such as during confrontations.

 Currently, its most recognized use is in chants at sporting events, particularly by fans of teams opposing FC Barcelona.
-The chant "es polaco el que no bote" ("he who doesn't jump is a polaco") has become a ritual at Real Madrid home games.
+The chant "es polaco el que no bote" has become a ritual at Real Madrid home games.
 Instances of public figures using the term, such as playwright Antonio Gala Velasco and sports manager Ramón Mendoza Fontela, typically attract media attention.